Episode 24: Warning: Graphic Content

 Just when they're done, and covered in reeking black and yellow muck, a big, gaudy pickup truck with gigantic wheels pulls up behind them.
 Their new leader, a strapping man of Hawaiian decent, steps out, satisfied with his subordinates' performance and expecting an update on what's going on at the mission.

 At the mission, Leo is obviously unaware of the situation not far beyond the walls.
 He's escorted back to the dormitory after the odd meeting and he knows he's going to have to wrap his head around this for a while.
 Strolling past one building, a melodious hymn can be heard from the practicing choir.

-He then walks by a priest raising a Canadian flag up a pole near the crucial water tap.
-Outside these walls it's hell on earth.
+He walks past a priest raising a Canadian flag up a pole near the crucial water tap.
+Outside these walls of questionable sanctity it's hell on earth.
 So, nope, he'll keep his butt parked here.
 The dude doesn't even want to think about what the Rooster or anyone else is going through out there.
 But Kate, his kids....he's gotta get them out of hell and back here, somehow.